 Skip to main content

 PayPal’s Usage-based Billing helps you charge customers based on their actual usage of your products or services.
 This solution is ideal for businesses with variable, scalable, or on-demand offerings, and for merchants who want to align costs with customer usage and provide transparent billing.
-This solution works well for SaaS products, including AI-focused software, where customer usage varies.
-Companies offering AI language models, cloud storage, analytics platforms, and communication services can implement Usage-based Billing effectively.
-This solution is especially useful for businesses that offer products or services whose usage is measured in tokens, API calls, or processing units.
+This solution works well for SaaS products where customer usage varies, including AI-focused software, cloud storage, analytics platforms, and communication services.
+The solution is especially useful for businesses that offer products or services whose usage is measured in tokens, API calls, or processing units.

 Key features